Alpha Coronae Borealis: Nomenclature

-α Coronae Borealis (Latinised to Alpha Coronae Borealis) is the star's Bayer designation.
+α Coronae Borealis, which is Latinised to Alpha Coronae Borealis, is the star's Bayer designation, and is abbreviated Alpha CrB or α CrB.

 It bore the traditional names Alphecca, Gemma, and Gnosia Stella Coronae.
 Alphecca is Arabic, short for نير الفكّة nayyir al-fakka "the bright (star) of the broken (ring of stars)".
 Gemma is Latin for "jewel".
 Also Latin in origin is Gnosia Stella Coronae "Cretan star of the Crown" (specifically from Vergil's Georgics), from Gnōsus or Gnōsos ("Knossos"), referencing the birthplace of Ariadne, whose wedding diadem became in some myths the constellation of Corona Borealis, following her marriage to Bacchus.
 As the brightest star in Corona Borealis, it lent its name to Alphekka Meridiana, the brightest in the constellation of Corona Australis.
 The International Astronomical Union Working Group on Star Names (WGSN) has chosen Alphecca as the formal name for this star.

 The term nayyir al-fakka or Nir al Feccah appeared in the Al Achsasi Al Mouakket catalogue.

 In Chinese, 貫索 (Guàn Suǒ), meaning Coiled Thong, refers to an asterism consisting of Alpha Coronae Borealis, Pi Coronae Borealis, Theta Coronae Borealis, Beta Coronae Borealis, Gamma Coronae Borealis, Delta Coronae Borealis, Epsilon Coronae Borealis, Iota Coronae Borealis and Rho Coronae Borealis.
 Consequently, the Chinese name for Alpha Coronae Borealis itself is 貫索四 (Guàn Suǒ sì, the Fourth Star of Coiled Thong.).